 1. “Squirrel” is probably a new word for most of the children you see.
 Even if a child lives in the city, if he’s outdoors at all this time of year, he’ll likely see a squirrel.
 With a little coaching from you, you’ve given his parents something new to look for and talk about.
 Because this is a new word, to help a child link meaning for the word squirrel, catch and bring in a live squirrel for… I’m kidding!
 However, it will help to find a life-like photograph and talk about a squirrel before and after you sing the song.
-Google and print a squirrel if you don’t have a flashcard!
+Google and print a picture.

 Say something like, “Look!
 See!
 Here’s my squirrel.
 It’s an animal.
 A squirrel.
 This squirrel is gray.
 Look!
 Where’s his tail?
 Let’s find his nose.
 Does he have toes?
 I see his toes right there.
 Squirrels live outside in trees.
 Squirrels like to eat nuts.
 I know a song about squirrels…”

 2. When you’re performing the motions to the song, you’re teaching imitation with body movements.
 Imitating is THE critical first step to help a nonverbal child learn to talk.
 Imitation doesn’t begin with words either.
 It starts with imitating actions and body movements.

 If that’s new information for you, let me direct your attention to my book, Building Verbal Imitation in Toddlers, to outline why and how this process works.